sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 - The Orchestrator MUST support the subscription to topics configured by implementations of this ecosystem as needed.

 ### Component Onboarding
-Component onboarding describes how an individual component becomes part of the ecosystem; registering with the orchestrator, advertising capabilities, establishing its administrative interface, and subscribing to relevant topics.
+Component onboarding describes how an individual component becomes part of the SACM ecosystem; registering with the Orchestrator, advertising capabilities, establishing its administrative interface, and subscribing to relevant topics.

 The component onboarding workflow involves multiple steps:

 - The component first authenticates to the Integration Service, and
 - The component initiates registration with the Orchestrator, per the component registration taxonomy ({{component-registration-taxonomy}}).

 Once the component has onboarded and registered with the Orchestrator, its administrative interface will have been established via the `/orchestrator/[component-unique-identifier]` topic.
 This administrative interface allows the component to advertise its capabilities to the Orchestrator and in return, allow the Orchestrator to direct capability-specific topic registration to the component.
-This is performed using the "capability advertisement handshake" ({{capability-advertisement-handshake}}) taxonomy.
+This is performed using the "capability advertisement handshake" ({{capability-advertisement-taxonomy}}) taxonomy.
 Further described below, the "capability advertisement handshake" first assumes the onboarding component has the ability to describe its capabilities so they may be understood by the Orchestrator (TBD on capability advertisement methodology).

 - The component sends a message with its operational capabilities over the administrative interface: `/orchestrator/[component-unique-identifier]`
 - The Orchestrator receives the component's capabilities, persists them, and responds with the list of topics to which the component should subscribe, in order to receive notifications, instructions, or other directives intended to invoke the component's supported capabilities.